 *1 Professional freelancers don’t take phone calls when they are working on other clients projects.
 Not taking your phone call could mean that they are not taking phone calls from other clients when they work on your projects.

 You may find it troublesome to follow all three points, but I can assure you that it’s totally worth spending one or two hours of your valuable time.
 Getting your work translated by freelancers is like getting a kanji tattoo: you may think you got “soul” or “spirit”, but you might end up making a huge commitment to “chicken noodle soup” on your back.
-Getting quality translation requires some effort and money, but it eventually saves time and money if you don’t have to hire different translators after the fact.
+Getting quality translation requires some effort and money, but it eventually saves time and money if you don’t have to hire different translators for Japan after the fact.